Skip to content

 Loaders

-The orm_loader.loaders module provides conservative, schema-aware file ingestion infrastructure for loading external data into ORM-backed staging tables.
+The orm_loader.loaders module provides conservative, schema-aware file loading into ORM-backed staging tables.

 This subsystem is designed to handle: